 This trend has led to some of my most recent transactions.
 I’ve noticed it’s much harder to make an appropriate living as a physician.
 What solidifies that?
 The data shows the number of doctors choosing to work for a hospital.
-I’ve seen these hard working men and women go to work, get a paycheck and have no worries.
+I’ve seen these hard-working men and women go to work, get a paycheck and have no worries.
 There goes your entrepreneurial spirit.
 Now you’re being told what to do, when to do it, how to do it.

 In your opinion what makes Practice Medical Transitions unique?

 I am able to utilize data and information to quickly put together a practice valuation.
-We have the ability to organize the vast amount of CPT codes.
+We have the ability to organize a vast amount of CPT codes.
 The data is complex and we know how to take it in, pull reports, and turn it into a real offering for buyers.

 Why not just hire a lawyer?

-As an example, my brother could have used a broker to do the accounting and put in the add backs to EBITDA – he could have had much cleaner books.
+As an example, my brother could have used a broker to do the accounting and put in the add-backs to EBITDA – he could have had much cleaner books.